drpetersonfernandes/SimpleZipDrive/ReadMe.md

 *   **Administrator Privileges:** Mounting to a drive letter or certain system paths might require running the application as an Administrator.
 If you encounter "Access Denied" or "MountPoint" errors (especially with drag-and-drop if preferred drive letters are in use by system processes or require elevation), try running `SimpleZipDrive.exe` from an administrative command prompt, or by right-clicking the .exe and choosing "Run as administrator" before dragging a file onto it.
 *   **Read-Only:** This is a read-only filesystem.
 You cannot write, delete, or modify files within the mounted ZIP.
 *   **Memory Usage:**
-    *   The source ZIP file itself is always streamed from disk, minimizing initial RAM usage for the archive.
+    *   The source ZIP file itself is always streamed from the disk, minimizing initial RAM usage for the archive.
     *   Individual files *inside* the ZIP are fully decompressed and cached into memory when an application (like an emulator) opens them for reading.
 This is done to provide fast random access.
     *   Files larger than 512MB are extracted to temporary disk files instead of being cached in memory.
     *   If many large files are opened simultaneously by the accessing application, the `SimpleZipDrive.exe` process could consume significant RAM.
 Memory for a cached file is released when the accessing application closes its handle to that file.